 Dow sinks 1,500 as virus cases rise, deflating optimism

-UPDATE: Stocks are falling sharply on Wall Street as coronavirus cases increase again, deflating recent optimism that economy could recover quickly as lockdowns ease.
-The Dow fell more than 1,500 points and the S&P 500 was on track for its worst day in nearly three months.
-Many market watchers have been saying that a scorching comeback in the market since late March was overdone and didn’t reflect the dire state of the economy.
+The Dow Jones industrials lost more than 1,800 points, nearly 7%, as increases in coronavirus cases deflated optimism that the economy could recover quickly from its worst crisis in decades.
+The pullback Thursday comes after the market has been screeching higher for more than two months at a pace that many skeptics say was overdone and didn’t reflect the dire state of the economy.
 A day earlier, the Federal Reserve said the road back to recovery would be long.
 Bond yields fell sharply, a sign of increasing caution among investors.

-Stocks and bond yields fell sharply on Wall Street in early trading Thursday as optimism that the reopening of businesses would drive a relatively quick economic recovery fades amid rising coronavirus cases in many U.S. states and countries.
+Crude oil prices sank 8%.

+Small company stocks continued to bear the brunt of the selling, a signal that investors are becoming more pessimistic about a broad recovery in the economy.
+The Russell 2000 index lost 7.5%.
+European and Asian markets also fell.

+Bond yields fell sharply, a sign of increasing caution among investors.
+The price of oil also dropped 8% as investors again worried that a slumping economy would need less energy.

-The S&P 500 was down 2.5%, extending its losses into a third straight day.
-The benchmark index is now on track for its first weekly drop in four weeks.
-Technology, financial,industrial and health care stocks accounted for much of the market’s broad slide.
+Nearly all of the companies in the S&P 500 were down.
+Technology, financial, industrial and health care stocks accounted for much of the market’s broad slide.
 Energy stocks were the biggest losers as crude oil prices fell sharply.
 Bond yields fell and the price of gold surged as worried investors shifted money into the traditional safe-haven assets.

-European and Asian markets also fell.
-The global markets sell-off came a day after the Federal Reserve warned that the road to recovery from the worst downturn in decades would be long.

-Stocks have been rallying over the past two months, at first following emergency rescues by the Fed and Congress, but more recently on investor optimism that the economy will bounce back by the end of the year, if not sooner, as businesses reopen and people go back to work.
+Emergency rescue efforts by the Fed and Congress helped arrest the market’s staggering 34% skid in February and March.
+Since then, the market had been riding a wave of investor optimism that the economy will bounce back by the end of the year, if not sooner, as businesses reopen and people go back to work.
+But confidence in that scenario is waning as infections and fatalities continue to climb in the U.S. and elsewhere.

-But uncertainty remains over how quickly economies can recover from the pandemic, given that the numbers of infections and fatalities are still rising in many countries.

-In the U.S., Texas and Florida were among the states reporting jumps in the number of coronavirus cases after precautions were relaxed last month.
-The total number of U.S. cases has now surpassed 2 million.

-The Dow Jones Industrial Average was down 808 points, or 3%, to 26,191.
-The Nasdaq composite, which was coming off an all-time high, slid 1.7%.
-Small company stocks continued to bear the brunt of the selling.
-The Russell 2000 index was down 4%.
+Investors are still waiting for more data to see whether the spike in COVID-19 cases are a sign of a possible second wave of the infection, said Charlie Ripley, senior investment strategist for Allianz Investment Management.

+“We think the recovery is largely underway, but there is still some considerable uncertainty on the path we have ahead,” Ripley said.
+“If we see some more follow-on of people coming back to work and consumer sentiment picking up, that will be a positive sign for a faster recovery.”

-Bond yields fell.
-The yield on the 10-year Treasury yield slid to 0.67% from 0.74% late Wednesday, a big move.
-Last Friday it briefly moved above 0.90%.
+Anxious investors shifted more money into government bonds Thursday, sending yields broadly lower.
+The yield on the 10-year Treasury yield slid to 0.66% from 0.74% late Wednesday, a big move.
+Last Friday it briefly rose above 0.90%, and it started the year at 1.92%.

-Oil prices fell sharply.
-Benchmark U.S. crude oil for July delivery was down 6.4% at $37.05 a barrel.
-Brent crude oil for August delivery was off 6.5% at $39.02 a barrel.

-Markets in Europe were broadly lower.
-France’s CAC 40 was down 3.1% and Germany’s DAX dropped 2.8%.
-Britain’s FTSE 100 fell 2.7%.
-Stock markets in Asia closed lower.

 The Labor Department said Thursday that about 1.5 million people applied for U.S. unemployment benefits last week, another sign that many Americans are still losing their jobs even as the economy begins to gradually reopen.
 The latest figure marked the 10th straight weekly decline in applications for jobless aid since they peaked in mid-March when the coronavirus hit hard.
 Still, the pace of layoffs remains historically high.